 Every day I have the privilege of walking through Little Venice on my way to work.
 It is a great place to take a wander, and connects to my favourite stretch of canal which runs from Camden, in North London, to Little Venice and Paddington in West London.
-Join me as I take a walk along the Regents Canal from Camden to Little Venice.
+Join me as I take the Regents Canal walk from Camden to Little Venice.

-- 1 Why Do I Love the Regents Canal from Camden to Little Venice?
+- 1 Why Do I Love the Regents Canal Walk from Camden to Little Venice?

 - 2 Camden – The Start